dennisinteractive/drupal_polaris_project/README.md

 This will run a site installation, initialize git and export the config.

+## Login into site

+Login into site and add a basic admin password which can be shared with the team for development purposes.

 ## Commit your files

 Now you need to commit your files.
 Remember to export a db dump.